OWPMA/AV-Scanners/README.md

    more coming soon if i have time...

 # How to install
-1. click on "Code and Download as a zip"
+1. click on "Code and Download zip"
 2. extract the content and run avsdownloader.bat (don't run it with admin previlages)
 3. and you're done